-Ahead of the exhibition launch of the Tottenham chapter of the New Chieftain photography project at The Cove on 29 July, we popped into Blighty India Cafe and had a cuppa with Agenda Brown, the man behind it all.
+Ahead of the exhibition launch of the Tottenham chapter of the New Chieftain photography project at The Cove in July, we popped into Blighty India Cafe and had a cuppa with Agenda Brown, the man behind it all.
+Originally launched in September 2014, the New Chieftains was founded by Agenda as a Visual Marvelry™ production.

 Can you give us a brief overview of the New Chieftains project?